2023-09-30 04:00:03

 Credit: Field Museum of Natural History, Richard Dearden and Ivan Samson.

 The fish in question, named Eriptychius americanus, was studied by researchers at the University of Birmingham, the Naturalis Biodiversity Center in Leiden, in the Netherlands, and the Natural History Museum (The process of observation and systematic description of nature begins…).
 The skull of this fish, found in ancient deposits in Colorado in the United States, is one of a kind.
 The researchers used computer tomography, a form of X-ray technique, to create a detailed 3D representation of the skull.
-This technology (the word technology has two meanings in fact:) made it possible to reveal previously unpublished details about the specimen, initially collected in the 1940s and described for the first time in the 1960s.
+This technology (the word technology has two meanings in fact:) made it possible to reveal previously unpublished details regarding the specimen, initially collected in the 1940s and described for the first time in the 1960s.

 Video showing the 3D model created by the researchers.